Student Finance: What’s changed and what remains the same?

 What if you are from Scotland, Northern Ireland or Wales

 Scotland & Northern Ireland: Students get a mix of a loan & grant.
-The higher the family income, then more is a loan.
+The higher the family income, then the more is a loan.
 Parental contribution is still needed.

 Scotland